 The human chin, a bony prominence on the anterior aspect of the mandible (lower jaw), is often cited as a uniquely human skeletal feature.
 While some other animals may have a slight projection in this area, none possess a distinct, well-defined chin like humans.
 The function and evolutionary origins of the human chin remain a topic of debate among anthropologists.

 Regardless of its specific function, the human chin is a distinctive skeletal feature that sets us apart from other primates.
-Its presence is consistent across human populations and is not found in our closest evolutionary relatives, making it a compelling example of a uniquely human trait.
+That's why its presence is consistent across human populations and is not found in our closest evolutionary relatives, making it a compelling example of a uniquely human trait.
 The ongoing research into the origins and function of the chin continues to provide insights into human evolution and the factors that have shaped our unique anatomy.

 The Appendix: A Vestigial Mystery?